lerms/math485-mathematical-finance/p1/README.md

 <h3>Setup</h3>

-It is recommended to have the Anaconda installed.
+It is recommended to have Anaconda installed.

 You can get it here: https://docs.continuum.io/anaconda/install